Advice > Product marketing

 For role-related questions, you’ll need to do some homework on the role and functional area for which you’ve applied.
 For instance, if you’re applying for a PMM role focusing on Google's search ads, then you should spend some time learning (or reminding yourself) about that business.
 Do some online research, and try to talk to people familiar with the business to learn more.

-As a final note, it's a great idea to practice each of these types of interview questions out loud.
+It's a great idea to practice each of these types of interview questions out loud.
 This may sound strange, but it will significantly improve the way you communicate your answers during an interview.
-Play the role of both the candidate and the interviewer, asking questions and answering them, just like two people would in an interview.
-Trust us, it works.

 3.3 Practice with peers